 - BASc Theatre and Performance Studies and Global Sustainable Development

 Head of School and Academic DirectorThe School is headed by Dr. Stéphanie Panichelli-Batalla who is the Academic Director for the School's courses.
 Stéphanie is supported by a team of academic colleagues working on the Liberal Arts and Global Sustainable Development degrees.

 Mrs Julia Gretton is the School's Administrator, providing comprehensive administrative support to the School's staff and students.

 Miss Anne Maynard is the School's Administrative Assistant, also acting as Personal Assistant to the Head of School and Secretary to School level committees.

-Bodrun Nahar is the School's Placements Officer and responsible for supporting students in developing their employability skills.
+Bodrun Nahar is the School's Employability and Placements Manager and is responsible for supporting students in developing their employability skills.

-Heather Robson provides support for all aspects of the SSchool's postgraduate provision.
+Heather Robson provides support for all aspects of the School's postgraduate provision.